UNFmontreal/Dcm2Bids/README.md

 ## Major upgrade with dcm2bids >=3.0.0

+⚠️ Breaking changes alert ⚠️

-Please be careful, dcm2bids>=3.0.0 is not compatible with previous config files.
+**dcm2bids>=3.0.0 is not compatible with config files made for v2.1.9 and below**.
-In order to develop dcm2bids new features we had to build from scratch some of its code.
+In order to develop dcm2bids new features we had to rewrite some of its code.

-Since 3.0.0 and higher, dcm2bids gives more flexible, it is more powerful and reduce the work when creating the config file.
+Since v3.0.0, dcm2bids has become **more powerful** and **more flexible** while reducing the burden of creating config files.
+Porting you config file should be relatively easy by following the [How-to upgrade][dcm2bids-upgrade] page.

 ## Scope